 Anholt is located halfway between Denmark and Sweden.
 The island is far out in the Kattegat and has 145 inhabitants and a school with fewer than twenty children.
 Most of Anholt’s nature today is reminiscent of wilderness, and this is what attracted us.
 Most people visiting Anholt don’t bring a car therefore it is quiet and there are almost no vehicles on the island.

 It was a beautiful and long trip over the sea and fantastic to come ashore to view the stunning landscape on Anholt.
 Ten days we had to explore nature and document the island.
-What makes Anholt exciting is the combination of kilometres of beach, the wilderness which are referred to as “the desert”, and the lighthouse far out on the northeastern tip.
+What makes Anholt exciting is the combination of long of beaches, wilderness, and the lighthouse far out on the northeastern tip.